rsksmart/RSKIPs/IPs/RSKIP144.md

 # Suggested miner implementation

 When a miner executes transactions to create an (unsolved) block, the miner must execute the transactions serially and decide which partition the transaction belongs to.
 The block gas limit is replaced by a per-partition gas limit.
-We say that a transaction is *connected* to another transaction if:

-1. Both transactions are from the same sender account
-2. Both transactions write the same storage key
-3. One transaction reads the same storage key that the other transaction writes

-A transaction is connected to a partition if it is connected to any transaction in that partition.
-The miner maintains a writeMap and a readMap that store which partition/s write or read each storage key.
+Following the connection types between transactions described above, a transaction is connected to a _parallel partition_ if it is connected to any transaction in that partition.
+The miner maintains a `writeMap` and a `readMap` that store which partition/s write or read each storage key.
 The miner then executes transactions from the pool and keeps track of which storage keys the transaction reads and writes.
-After executing the transaction, the miner compares the transaction read and written keys with the readMap and writeMap.
+After executing the transaction, the miner compares the transaction read and written keys with the `readMap` and `writeMap`.
 The following scenarios are possible:

 1. The transaction is not connected to any existing partition:
-    1. The miner assigns the transaction to an empty parallel partition
+    1. The miner assigns the transaction to an empty _parallel partition_
-    2. If no empty partition exists, the miner assigns the transaction to the less full parallel partition
+    2. If no empty partition exists, the miner assigns the transaction to the less full _parallel partition_
-    3. If all parallel partitions are full, the miner assigns the transaction to the sequential partition
+    3. If all _parallel partitions_ are full, the miner assigns the transaction to the _sequential partition_
-2. The transaction is connected to one parallel partition:
+2. The transaction is connected to one _parallel partition_:
-    1. The miner assigns the transaction to the parallel partition
+    1. The miner assigns the transaction to the _parallel partition_
-    2. If the parallel partition is full, the miner assigns the transaction to the sequential partition
+    2. If the _parallel partition_ is full, the miner assigns the transaction to the _sequential partition_
-3. The transaction is connected to more than one parallel partitions:
+3. The transaction is connected to more than one _parallel partitions_:
-    1. The miner assigns the transaction to the sequential partition
+    1. The miner assigns the transaction to the _sequential partition_
     2. Alternatively, the miner might merge the connected partitions and assign the transaction there

+After assigning a transaction to a partition, the miner updates the `readMap` and `writeMap` accordingly.
+When no more transactions can be included in the block, the miner executes the block in parallel to produce the final state.

 To prevent DoS attacks, miners only execute a transaction if it fits in the sequential set.
 In this way, miners are guaranteed to include the transaction in the block regardless of the read and written storage keys.
-After assigning a transaction to a partition, the miner updates the readMap and writeMap accordingly.
-When no more transactions can be included in the block, the miner executes the block in parallel to produce the final state.

 # Copyright